Chalos-Atiesh/GuildTradeskills/README.md

 <p><strong>Q: I can't see my guild member's skills.</strong></p>
 <p>A: Currently if your guild members do not have the addon or have not added their professions their skills will not appear in the search window.</p>
 <p><strong>Q: I can't see skill X.</strong></p>
 <p>A: The addon does not have a complete list of trade skills.
-It only tracks the skills it has been told about.
-Additionally the number of results is currently capped at 200 alphabetically sorted.
-Try searching for the skill in the text search box.</p>
+It only tracks the skills it has been told about.</p>
+<p><strong>Q: Are characters that are not in my guild that I have added sent to my guild?</strong></p>
+<p>No, characters that are added are not sent to the guild.</p>
+<p><strong>Q: Do I send my guild member's information to people outside the guild?</strong></p>
+<p>No, characters outside the guild do not know about your guildmates.</p>
+<p><strong>Q: What is broadcasting?</strong></p>
+<p>Broadcasting is sending an invitation for everyone to fetch the skills you have added to the addon.
+Everyone inside you guild.
+Everyone outside.
+Everyone.
+This setting has no impact on whether you are syncing your skills with the guild.
+That will always happen even if this is off.</p>
+<p><strong>Q: What is advertising?</strong></p>
+<p>If this is on the addon will periodically advertise in the trade channel when you are in a city.
+People can then whisper you and query what skills you have.</p>
 <h2>ToDo</h2>
 <ul>
 	<li>Add dropdown for online characters in the character search field.</li>
+	<li>Add ability to view alts even when they are not in the same guild.</li>
+	<li>Add ability to add a 'guild friend' that is then synced to the entire guild as if they were a guild member.</li>
 </ul>
 <h2>Known Issues</h2>
 <ul>
-	<li>None</li>
+	<li>AddOns\GuildTradeskills\Modules\Comm\CommGuild.lua line 209: AceTimer-3.0: ScheduleTimer(callback, delay, args...): 'callback' and 'delay' must have set values.</li>
+	<li>AddOns\GuildTradeskills\Core.lua:193: bad argument #1 to 'lower' (string expected, got nil)</li>
 </ul>
 <h2>Links</h2>
 <ul>